tsuru/tsuru/docs/contributing/coding-style.rst

 Add<Something>
 --------------

-is a `method` of a type that has a collection of <Something>'s.
-Should receive an instance of <Something>:
+is a `method` of a type that has a collection of `Something`s.
+Should receive an instance of `Something`:

 ::